 U.S. airlines could soon be one step closer to the NextGen era of “equivalent visual operations,” where pilots use electronic vision aids to create a virtual clear weather environment regardless of the actual cloud and visibility conditions.
 Whether the cost-benefit equation will tilt in favor of buying the necessary enhanced flight vision system (EFVS) avionics and training to reap the benefits—more efficient operations, lower training costs and expanded airport ...

-"New FAA Rules Let Technology Replace Natural Vision" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"New FAA Rules Let Technology Replace Natural Vision" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.